Nicole Rancourt

 Nicole Rancourt is a Canadian politician who served in the Legislative Assembly of Saskatchewan from 2016 to 2020, representing the riding of Prince Albert Northcote.
 She was elected in the 2016 provincial election as a member of the Saskatchewan New Democratic Party.
-She defeated Saskatchewan Party incumbent Victoria Jurgens with a majority of 232 votes.
+She defeated Saskatchewan Party incumbent Victoria Jurgens with a majority of 261 votes.
+In the 2020 Saskatchewan general election, she was unseated by Alana Ross.

+In 2008, Rancourt was awarded the Rebel With A Cause award from the Elizabeth Fry Society for her work with incarcerated women.
+In 2023, she was named to the Women's Hall of Fame by the Prince Albert Council of Women.
+She is running for her old seat in the 2024 Saskatchewan general election.

+Rancourt has a Business Administration Certificate from Saskatchewan Polytechnic and a Bachelor Degree in Social Work from the University of Regina.
+Before entering politics, Nicole was a registered Social Worker and worked at Prince Albert Mental Health Outpatient for the Prince Albert Parkland Health Region.